hashicorp/lineal/docs/docs/dev-logs/c-dev-log-three.md

 </svg>
 ```

-And for the most part this is it and also the dream.
+And for the most part this is it, and it's ideal.
 Lineal doesn't want to be in the business of having interactivity solutions because Ember already has those.
 Lineal wants to facilitate in the creation of template-first ember-idiomatic data visualizations.
 So when possible, this is what interactivity should look like.

 However, sometimes things are more complicated than this.
 Sometimes interactivity in data viz is decoupled from the DOM for performance, usability, or utilitarian reasons.